DataDog/documentation/content/en/tracing/version_tracking/_index.md

 You can find the following information on version comparison page:

-- [Comparison Graphs](#comparison-graphs) for a visualization of requests and errors to services, useful for watching various types of [deployments](#version-deployment-strategies).
+- [Comparison Graphs](#comparison-graphs): A visualization of requests and errors to services, useful for watching various types of [deployments](#version-deployment-strategies).
 - [Error Comparison](#error-comparison): Errors that may have been introduced or solved by a version.
 - [Endpoint Comparison](#endpoint-comparison): How endpoint latency and error rates perform in each version.

 ### Comparison graphs

-Requests and Error graphs are available in this section, much like the graphs on the Service Page.
-These graphs highlight the selected versions for comparison but leave all other versions in gray for additional context.
-These allow for a quick overview of a deployment rollout or the identification of a spike in error rates.
+Similar to the graphs on the Service page, Requests and Errors graphs show an overview of a deployment rollout or spikes in error rates.
+On this page, the graphs highlight the selected versions for comparison and leave all other versions in gray for additional context.

 {{< img src="tracing/version_tracking/ComparisonGraphs.png" alt="Version Comparison Graphs" style="width:100%;">}}